 Depending on your subscription plan, you will see a slightly different 'Add preset' dialog.
 Here, you will need to select/fill in all of the below information to create a preset.

-Once you’ve done with the settings, you can move to ‘Spec’ to set all your specifications for a preset and define any variants that the preset may have.
+Once you’ve completed the settings, you can move to ‘Spec’ to set all your specifications for a preset and define any variants that the preset may have.
 Variants are used when a specific position has multiple different outputs.
 This means that you can create multiple image variants with different file formats, DPIs, dimensions, etc for a position with ease.

 If products are being produced on a preset, variants cannot be added or removed.
 The reason being is that if you were to add/remove a variant, then this would affect existing products all of a sudden needing or losing the need for an image in a given position.
-So we lock variants in on presets once they have started to be used to avoid any mishaps during the production process.
+So we lock variants in on presets once they are in use to avoid any mishaps during the production process.

-This is where you decide the schema, property, and which value that Creative Force can write to your file.
-You can set these rules on specific variants by switching the ‘Variant specific’ toggle.
+This is where you decide the schema, property, and which value Creative Force can write to your file.
+You can set these rules on specific variants by switching on the ‘Variant specific’ toggle.